-Manual water pump, bilge pump and bailer
+Manual water pump, bilge pump and bailer requirements

 Manual bilge pump and bailer are required for all boats except sailboards and Paddle boats.
 Sailboards and Paddle boats are self-bailing sealed hull fitted with a recess-type cockpit that cannot contain a sufficient quantity of water to make the vessel capsize.